bluesky-social/atproto-ecosystem/README.md

-# AT Protocol Ecosystem
+# AT Protocol Ecosystem [Deprecated]

-List of projects and implementations in the AT protocol ecosystem.
-Many are WIP, as the protocol is still maturing.
+⚠️ This repository is no longer activily maintained.
+Visit our [Community Projects page](https://atproto.com/community/projects) to view a list of projects and implementations in the AT Protocol ecosystem.

+You can open pull requests to submit/remove your project from the Community Projects page [here](https://github.com/bluesky-social/atproto-website).

 ## Disclaimer